 As much as we like running in the sunshine in perfect spring temperatures, that's not always what we get.
 And since we're not going to let a little rain or wind get in the way of our workouts, we need a layer that can keep up with us.
 Weather resistance comes in a few different forms, so we looked at each product's ability to protect us from wind, cold, and precipitation.

 The Airshed is many things, but it is not warm.
-The lightweight shell is nearly see-through and provides a bit of insulation from the elements but would definitely not be our first choice for cold winter mornings.
+The lightweight shell is nearly see-through and provides a bit of insulation from the elements but would not be our first choice for cold winter mornings.
 If you're getting out consistently in sub-freezing temps, we'd recommend a heavier, burlier jacket, like the Icebreaker Cool-Lite Rush.
 But, if you're just trying to beat the chill until you get your blood pumping, the Airshed might be all you need.

 Ah, comfort.
-After reviewing running-specific categories, like shoes and packs, we came to learn that comfort really is a performance factor.
+After reviewing running-specific categories, like shoes and packs, we came to learn that comfort is a performance factor.
 Running is hard, and if we're being constricted or held back by our gear, it's even harder.
 To test the comfort of each running jacket, we judged their materials, fit, and mobility.

 This jacket's fit is spot-on.
 It strikes the perfect balance between being form-fitting and athletic.
 Our range of motion was never, ever limited, which was a huge plus when compared to stiff products like the other pullover we tested, the Altra Performance Half-Zip.
 As far as style goes, the Airshed has a nice cut that is loose enough to promote airflow but tight enough to keep us warm.

 Whether you're working out on the track, vying for a new personal best on the race track, or romping through your favorite trails, no one wants to feel held back by their gear.
-We wanted to know which of the twelve jackets we tested were the easiest to bring along, no matter where we were headed.
+We wanted to know which of the jackets we tested were the easiest to bring along, no matter where we were headed.
 Our testing team evaluated both weight and packability to come up with an overall score we call "portability".

 The Airshed is one of the lightest jackets we tested.
 There are a few that came in under three ounces, but at 3.1 ounces, this jacket is pretty dang close.
 Without a hood, this jacket could be easily compared to the Brooks LSD (2.95 ounces), though the two have very different looks and feels.
 At such a low weight, there's no excuse to ever leave this jacket behind.

 Something we considered crucial for portability was the ability to pack down into a pocket.
 The Airshed does just this, as it easily fits into its one chest pocket.
 This pocket has a small clip loop for easily attaching your Airshed to a backpack or harness, and its small size can easily fit into the pocket of your favorite running pack.
-That being said, we can't help but admit that the armband feature of the LSD (and of the heavier Brooks Canopy) was a really nice touch for runners specifically.
+That being said, we can't help but admit that the armband feature of the LSD (and of the heavier Brooks Canopy) was a nice touch specifically for runners.
 If you're out and about with the Airshed but no pack or vest, your only option for shedding this layer is to fold it up and carry it in your hand (or maybe stuff it into your waistband, as we've been known to do).